Older, rundown housing on the New Street site will be replaced with new, modern, low maintenance homes.

 If you're part of the Clifton Hill community, read the Questions and answers for the community about the Brighton renewal (.docx).

-Some people living on the estates will be asked to move while the work happens.
+Some people living on the site will be asked to move while the work happens.
 This shouldn’t start until late 2017.

 You can choose to: